Student/Postdoc Advisory Committee

 Section 3: Biosketch

-Your biosketch is one paragraph that should emphasize the most important things you wish to communicate to the industry partners whose site visits you will be attending.
-This biosketch is a hybrid between a resume and cover letter, and thus should include your career interests and motivations as well as key points about your previous experiences, education, accomplishments and honors.
+Your biosketch is one paragraph that should emphasize the most important things you wish to communicate to the industry partners.
+It is a hybrid between a resume and cover letter and should include your career interests and motivations as well as key points about your previous experience, education, accomplishments and honors.

 When you attend a site visit, the host company will see this biosketch paragraph in combination with the “interests and expertise” that you listed in Section 2.
-You can see a sample of what this will look like at the end of these instructions.
-While you should still stress anything you find especially important, do not be redundant by simply reiterating all of those same skills and expertise in paragraph form.
+You can see an example of what this will look like at the end of these instructions.
+While you should emphasize anything very important, do not reiterate all of the same skills and expertise in paragraph form.

 This biosketch should be your best professional representation of yourself in this format.
 We recommend writing several drafts that you get feedback on before you access the web application to copy and paste in your final biosketch.

-When filling out your EPIC application, start by looking at the sample provided.
-This sample illustrates what companies will see when you attend their site visit.
+When filling out your EPIC application, start by looking at the example provided that illustrates what companies will see when you attend their site visit.
 This page is created directly from your responses to the application questions in the web form.
 We do not make any additional edits.
-Some key points to note when reviewing the sample:
+Some key points to note when reviewing the example:

-This program is about careers in the biotech industry, so you should emphasize the same things you would emphasize in a resume and cover letter if you were applying to a job at this type of company (as opposed to academia).
-What are those things?
-It will depend somewhat on what career path specifically you are interested in (ie, scientist, project manager, business development, etc).
+You should emphasize the same things you would emphasize in a resume and cover letter if you were applying to a job in industry.
+What you emphasize will depend on what career path you are interested in (ie, scientist, project manager, business development, etc).
 The resources listed at the end of this document might give you some ideas on what to focus on.

-NOTE: If you are still some time away from a job search and are just starting to learn about jobs in industry, don’t be overly stressed about knowing exactly what to say for an industry job here.
-One goal of EPIC is to educate participants about careers in industry, including the best way to “sell yourself” to get them.
-Make sure your biosketch is well-written and an accurate reflection of you and your skills/accomplishments/future goals, but if you don’t know how to stress specific things for industry careers you shouldn’t worry.
-If, however, you are indicating that you are entering the job market during the time-frame of the site visits (Jan-Jun 2013) then you should spend time researching what to put in an industry cover letter/resume compared to academia, and use what you learn while writing your biosketch and filling out Section 2.
+NOTE: One goal of EPIC is to educate participants about careers in industry, including the best way to “sell yourself” to get them.
+Make sure your biosketch is well-written and an accurate reflection of you and your skills/accomplishments/future goals, but don’t worry if you don’t know how to stress specific things for industry careers.
+If, however, you are indicating that you are entering the job market during the time-frame of the site visits (Jan-Jun 2013) then you should spend more time researching what to put in an industry cover letter/resume compared to academia, and use what you learn while writing your biosketch and filling out Section 2.

 Other things to consider: